 Once your membership has been confirmed, you will receive:

-- Polar Post, the Society’s journal published quarterly.
+- Polar Post, the Society’s journal published quarterly and posted out to you by mail.

 - Access to the largest polar postal history galleries on the Internet